PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 18:09:19
+Last updated: 2024-04-07 18:09:54
-Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson